 Taking cues from African rhythms and beats, Lafayette Afro Rock Band only received the widespread critical success they deserved years after disbanding.
 Today, the group is heralded as one of the most influential funk bands of the '70s and their music has become amongst the most heavily sampled in hip-hop.
-Their song, "Darkest Light" could even be regarded as one of the best break-beat samples of all time.
+Their song, "Darkest Light", written by band member Michael McEwan, could even be regarded as one of the best break-beat samples of all time.
 "Why?" you may ask.
 Well, let me show you.

 Lafayette Afro Rock Band - "Darkest Light" (1975)

 But the story doesn't end there.
 It merely begins.

 Before ever being picked up as a raunchy summer anthem, "Darkest Light" first had to undergo its most important revival.

 When Public Enemy's epic album, It Takes a Nation of Millions to Hold Us Back, dropped in 1988, it forever changed the hip-hop game.
 The album's ingenious, biting lyrics were woven over heavy samples, including jazz and funk.

 On the interlude track, "Show 'Em Whatcha Got" (via YouTube), Public Enemy take "Darkest Light" for a fresh spin.
 The horns loop, the bass thumps and Chuck D and Flavor Flav call out, "Public Enemy Number One" and "Show 'Em Whatcha Got!" respectively throughout.

 Public Enemy's sampling of the Lafayette Afro Rock Band song created a resurgence for the classic funk band's music.

 Below is a list of some other songs that have sampled "Darkest Light."
 For audio/video links, simply click the song titles: